 After the same clueless repairman showed up 5 hours late for our appointment to repair the d$%* thing on Friday, the weather turned warmer and we didn’t use the heat again.
 All was well, we thought.
 The weather got cold enough Monday night that the thing kicked on sometime after we fell asleep.
 At 4am, we were awoken by black smoke filling the house and the smoke detectors all going off.
 Bewildered and dazed, we shut off the heat, fanned the smoke detectors, and got the alarms to stop.
 Not knowing what else to do, we went back to sleep (although I was so sick with worry that I barely slept at all).

 Tuesday, I started calling around trying to make sense of what had happened.
-I called the fire department, our HOA, a heat service/repair company, and finally, a lawyer.
+I called the fire department, a Los Angeles Fire Watch Company to speak to an expert, our HOA, a heat service/repair company, and finally, a lawyer.
 You see, we can’t get anything fixed without the landlord’s permission, and yet none of the people I talked to had any jurisdiction over the townhouse.
 Our property management never returned any of my calls or emails (to this day, no one has called to check or respond to any of my communication, including my certified letter), just sent the same person to try and fix it again.
 I used to have a positive experience when I was looking for a Miami shores property manager to rent a nice vacation house, so I thought all properly managers are so enthusiastic.
 Apparently, I was wrong.
 My husband stepped in, however, and said that we would not let this man touch it again, since the fire department forbade us to turn it on without a qualified heating specialist there to oversee (plus the guy CAUSED the problem and had already tried four times to fix it!).
 We used words like, “in case of a LAWSUIT”, the block burning down (all of our attics are connected), so we got him to back off.
 A qualified professional did come to look at it in the evening (we were the ones to make the appointment AND pay for it, our landlord could care less), did a few things that were in our rights to fix, and declared it safe.

 And then, this morning, I got an extremely angry call from our tenant in CA. One of the fungicide products we applied to the CA house (in order for Section 1 pest items to be cleared for our escrow) was filling the house with such a strong and pungent petroleum odor that our tenants can no longer stay there.
 Our tenant was so furious she spent a full 10 minutes chewing me out, right before I was supposed to go online and teach my class.
 I made calls to the termite company, our contractor, and even to the company that makes the fungicide product.
 All three said that because the product was applied outside, it should be safe, but our tenant insisted that the smell was unlivable and making her child ill.
 We think that because the heater sucks air out from under the house, it was sucking the petroleum fumes right into the living areas.